Musgrove gets 1st win since no-hitter, Padres beat Cardinals - WHIZ News

 Musgrove (3-4) had lost four decisions in five starts since pitching the first no-hitter in Padres history at Texas.
 He held the Cardinals to one run and five hits while striking out five and walking four.

+“It wasn’t the prettiest tonight but I feel like I did a good job of keeping us in the game,” Musgrove said.

-Mark Melancon worked the ninth for his major league-leading 13th save in as many chances, allowing Nolan Arenado’s solo homer with two outs, his seventh.
+Mark Melancon worked the ninth for his major league-leading 13th save in as many chances.
+He allowed Nolan Arenado’s solo homer with two outs, his seventh.

 San Diego had only four hits but drew 12 walks against five Cardinals pitchers.